 Oatmeal & Weight Loss

-The Oatmeal Diet Plan
+The Oatmeal Diet Plan: Pros & Cons

-The benefits of an oatmeal diet are that it’s a relatively simple and structured way to restrict your calorie intake throughout the day and still feel full from the fiber and the water in the oatmeal.
+The benefits of an oatmeal diet are that it’s a relatively simple and structured way to limit your calorie count throughout the day and still feel full from the fiber and the water in the oatmeal.
 This is a big plus for weight loss.
 In addition, oatmeal itself has so many other health benefits like contributing to a healthy digestive system and helping to regulate blood pressure levels.
 Lastly, oatmeal is a quick, inexpensive, and relatively easy meal to prepare.

 The risks of an oatmeal diet are that there’s a really good chance that you’ll already be feeling pretty tired of eating oatmeal by the time you hit the end of phase 1.
 The oatmeal diet doesn’t offer much variety in the types of meals you are allowed to consume, and if we’re being honest, it doesn’t really prepare you for learning how to consume a healthy diet on a daily basis once you’ve completed all three phases of the plan.
 Because the oatmeal diet offers so little variety, chances are that you might be missing out on some of the key nutrients found in other food groups.